PunchThrough/bean-docs/src/everything-else/hardware-files.md

 ## Dimensions

 The LightBlue Bean’s dimensions are 1.79 x 0.80 x 0.33 inches (45.5 x 20.3 x 8.38 mm).
-To make it even smaller, you can cut off the prototyping area under the GPIOs:
+If you want to make Bean even smaller, you can cut off the prototyping area that sits next to the GPIO pads:

-TODO picture of the area that can be safely cut
+{{{img_rel this 'bean-protoboard-safe-area.jpg' 'Bean protoboard safe-to-cut area' '60%'}}}

 ## Downloads